manrajgrover/football-cli/README.md

 ## How to get API Key?

 Please register on [football-data.org](http://api.football-data.org/register) to get your API Key.
 Then run `$ sudo football config` to add your API Key.
+Requests made using API key increases your rate limit from 50 requests per day to 50 requests per minute.

 ## Usage